olleepalmer/olleepalmer.github.io/_posts/2019-07-05-david-ogilvy-forward-to-scentific-advertising.md

 hero-header: "David Ogilvy's 1964 forward to Scientific Advertising"
 subhead: "The full text of David Ogilvy's 1964 forward to Scentific Advertising by his mentor Claude Hopkins.
 I bought an overpriced copy of the book so that you don't have to."
 excerpt: "The full text of David Ogilvy's 1964 forward to <em>Scentific Advertising</em> by his mentor Claude Hopkins.
 I bought an overpriced copy of the book so that you don't have to."
+description: "The full text of David Ogilvy's 1964 forward to <em>Scentific Advertising</em> by his mentor Claude Hopkins.
+I bought an overpriced copy of the book so that you don't have to."
 permalink: "/blog/david-ogilvy-forward-to-scentific-advertising"
 category: blog
 ---